sk7506/data-512-homework_1/README.md

 ## License of Source Data

-The dataset is constructed using data from the Wikimedia Foundation's Pageviews API, which is licensed under [Wikimedia Foundation Terms of Use](https://foundation.wikimedia.org/wiki/Terms_of_Use/en).
+The dataset is constructed using data from the Wikimedia Foundation's Pageviews API, which is licensed under the Creative Commons Attribution-Share Alike [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en) which abides by the [Wikimedia Foundation Terms of Use](https://foundation.wikimedia.org/wiki/Terms_of_Use/en).

+### Brief Summary:

+The Wikimedia Foundation Terms of Use plays a role in this homework; primarily, in freely reading the article title data and printing parameters concerning these articles.
+While we are not editing or contributing to Wikipedia articles in any way, we are still bound to conditions of use, including responsibility, civility, and no harm.
+I chose an MIT license to follow the terms of use agreement to license freely any contributions (in this case, analyses and visualizations using Wikimedia data).

 ## License of Source Code